 Q: Could you help me with finding a good hotel close to the venue?

-A: Once the registration opens in mid-April you will be able to see and book hotels located close to the venue trough the registration form.
+A: Once the registration opens in mid-April you will be able to see and book hotels located close to the venue through the registration form.
 Please note that the booking is on a first come, first serve basis and we cannot guarantee you a room closer to the week.
-For more hotels and youth hostels please take a look at the Stockholm Visitors Board website.

-A: If you would need to make changes in your bookings, please take contact with our PCO MCI who will help you with this: email@example.com.
+A: If you need to make changes to your bookings, please contact our bookings operator, MCI, who will help you with this: firstname.lastname@example.org.

 Q: I would like a Letter of Participation for my partaking in the World Water Week.
 How can I get this?